vmenon04/vmenon04.github.io/_posts/2025-12-22-art-gallery.md

 layout: post
 title: "Art Gallery"
 date: 2025-12-22
+math: false
+excerpt: A curated collection of artworks I saw in the Kunsthistorisches Museum in Vienna that have caught my attention and inspired me.
 ---

 A curated collection of artworks I saw in the Kunsthistorisches Museum in Vienna that have caught my attention and inspired me.